AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace_1-preview.md

 ---
-uid: AccountNamespace
+uid: AccountNamespace_1-preview
 ---

-# Namespaces
+# Namespaces (Version 1-preview)

 A `Namespace` is a collection of SDS types, streams, and stream views.
 Namespace identifiers are unique within an account.
 Requirements for Namespace IDs are the following:
-- Must contain 260 characters or fewer
+- Must contain 100 characters or fewer
 - Must only contain alphanumeric characters, underscores, dashes, spaces, and periods
 - Must not contain two consecutive periods
 - Must not start or end with a period